5 Ways to Keep Pets Healthy

 - Taurine for healthy eyes and heart muscle.

 Your senior pet may develop age-related health issues in the last year or so of his life.
 There are different food and supplements to address different problems.
-Your veterinarian can help guide you to make sure your pet has a quality of life as long as possible.
+Your veterinarian can help guide you through diet decisions to make sure your pet has a quality of life as long as possible.

 4. Daily Exercise